 Frequently asked questions

-Do I need a permit to repair my roof in Brighton?
+Do I need a building permit for a roof repair in Brighton?

 Wind/hail deductible notice